MatteoSep/Data-Hunters_SI-Group-Project/docs/ACS_codes.md

-### Notes on ACS Variable Codes

 # ACS Variables Documentation

-This project uses data from the American Community Survey (ACS) 2019 1-year estimates.
+This project uses data retrieved from the American Community Survey (ACS) 2019 1-year estimates.
 Below is a description of all variables used in the analysis.

 ---

-## B19013_001 — Median Household Income
+## Median Household Income (B19013_001)

 - **Definition:** Median household income in the past 12 months (inflation-adjusted dollars)
 - **Type:** Detailed table variable (B-series)